 What happens if an organisation loses its accreditation, will all the staff within the organisation also lose their accreditation?

 It depends on the nature of the complaint which resulted in the removal of accredited status.
 If a complaint showed direct involvement of accredited recruiter staff it is possible that individuals may also lose their status.
-However there may be occasions where an organisation loses its status but not all of the recruiter staff.
+However, there may be occasions where an organisation loses its status but not all the recruiter staff.

 If an organisation breaches the MRS Code or associated guidelines which underpin the Recruiter Accreditation Scheme what happens?

-If a complaint is received that indicates the MRS Code of Conduct and/or the associated guidance have been breached, organisations are obliged to co-operate promptly with MRS to enable MRS to complete an investigation using either the MRS Company Partner Complaint Procedure if the organisation is a Company Partner, or the MRS Disciplinary Regulations if the organisation is a RAS Accredited Company but not an MRS Company Partner.
+If a complaint is received that indicates the MRS Code of Conduct and/or the associated guidance have been breached, organisations are obliged to co-operate promptly with MRS to enable MRS to complete an investigation using either the MRS Company Partner Complaint Procedure if the organisation is a Company Partner, or the MRS Disciplinary Regulations if the organisation is a Recruiter Accredited Company but not an MRS Company Partner.

 If an individual accredited recruiter breaches the MRS Code or associated guidelines which underpin the RAS what happens?

 If a complaint is received that indicates the MRS Code of Conduct and/or the associated Recruiter Regulations have been breached, individuals are obliged to co-operate promptly with MRS to enable MRS to complete an investigation using the MRS Disciplinary Regulations (which underpins the RAS for individuals).
+Serious complaints may result in the removal of an individual’s accreditation.

 What is the benefit of using an accredited recruiter?

-• There are a significant number of benefits to using an accredited recruiter:
+There are a significant number of benefits to using an accredited recruiter:

 Where can I find a list of accredited recruiters?